dylanopen/dylancode.dev/src/content/docs/rational-numbers.md

 title: Rational numbers
 ---

-A *rational number* is any number that can be written as a fraction.
+A *rational number* is any number that can be written as a fraction of two integers.

 By definition, all rational numbers are also **real** numbers.